The Surprising Benefit Of Leaves In The Garden – Don’t Throw Them Away!

 I sometimes just place chopped leaves right on top of my planting areas to begin degrading.

-But other times I make leaf mold by chunking them into one of my four *Tumbling Composters
+But other times I make leaf mold by chunking them into one of my four *Tumbling Composters.

 Leaves break down over the fall & winter.
-Then next spring I’ll mix the degraded leaf mold lightly into the top of my garden planting soil.
+Then next spring I’ll mix the degraded leaf mold lightly into the top layer of my garden planting soil.

-My garden will LOVE them next spring!
 It makes good use of a FREE resource – leaves.
 Who knew they could be so beneficial?

 ~TxH~